Keyboard shortcuts

 Install Prodigy

-# Install Prodigy CLI
+# Install Prodigy from GitHub repository

 # Verify installation